jasonsmithio/pulumi-experiments/serverless/cloud-run/cr-wordpress/README.md

 This will all be deployed utilizing [Pulumi](https://pulumi.com) as an IaC and [Python](https://python.org) language.

+## What is Cloud Run
+[Cloud Run](https://cloud.run "Cloud Run") is a container based platform that is entirely serverless.
+It is based on the [Knative Serving](https://knative.dev/docs/serving/ "Knative Serving") API and handles the scaling and deployment of your application without having to think about cluster, ingresses, etc.

+## What is WordPress?
+[Wordpress](https://wordpress.org "Wordpress") is an open source Content Management System (CMS) written in PHP.
+It is said to run [40% of the internet](https://wordpress.org/40-percent-of-web/).

+## What is Pulumi?
+[Pulumi](https://pulumi.com) is an open source Infrastructure-as-Code (IaC) tool that allows developers to use natural programming languages to declare and deploy cloud resource be it a public or private cloud.

 ## Preparing the Deploy

 First we will need to set some environment variables